-Risk oversight is provided by a combination of our full Board of Directors and by the Board's committees and subcommittees (Audit, Compensation, Nominating and Governance and Strategic Advisory Committees, each of which is made up entirely of independent directors, and the Regulatory Compliance Advisory Board, a subcommittee of the Audit Committee).
-The Audit Committee takes the lead risk oversight role, focusing primarily on risk management related to monitoring and controlling the Company's financial risks (i.e., the Committee oversees those aspects of risk management and legal and regulatory compliance monitoring processes, which may impact the Company's financial reporting) including financial accounting and reporting risks as well as cyber-security risks.
-In February 2017, the Regulatory Compliance Advisory Board, a subcommittee of the Audit Committee, was officially established to advise members of the senior management team overseeing the Company's regulatory and related compliance processes, and advise and make recommendations to the Audit Committee regarding such matters.
-The Compensation Committee focuses primarily on human capital matters such as executive compensation plans and executive agreements.
-The Nominating and Governance Committee focuses on succession planning, director nomination criteria and candidate identification, as well as on evaluation of our corporate governance procedures and practices including performance evaluation of our Board of Directors and executive management.
+Risk oversight is provided by a combination of our full Board of Directors and by the Board of Directors' committees.
+The Audit Committee takes the lead risk oversight role, focusing primarily on risk management related to monitoring and controlling the Company's financial risks (i.e., overseeing those aspects of risk management and legal and regulatory compliance monitoring processes which may impact the Company's financial reporting, including financial accounting and reporting risks, as well as cybersecurity risks).
+The Compensation Committee focuses primarily on human capital matters such as executive compensation plans and executive agreements and evaluates whether the Company's compensation policies and practices for its executive officers and other employees of the Company create risks that are reasonably likely to have a material adverse effect on the Company.
+The Nominating and Governance Committee focuses primarily on succession planning, director nomination criteria and candidate identification, as well as on evaluation of our corporate governance procedures and practices including performance evaluation of our Board of Directors and executive management.
 The Strategic Advisory Committee focuses primarily on the Company's strategic and business development plans including the risks associated with those plans.
+The Regulatory, Compliance and Cybersecurity Committee focuses primarily on risks related to regulatory, corporate compliance and cybersecurity matters.

 The Company's Executive Management Committee is responsible for oversight and active management of material risks to the Company (including, without limitation, strategic, development, business, operational, human, financial and regulatory risks) as an integral part of the Company's business planning, succession planning and management processes.
-Members of the management team provide quarterly reports to the Audit Committee and/or the Regulatory Compliance Advisory Board (a subcommittee of the Audit Committee) on select risk management topics and the Chairperson of the Audit Committee reports on these topics to the full Board of Directors.
+Members of the management team provide periodic reports to the Audit Committee, Compensation Committee and the Regulatory, Compliance and Cybersecurity Committee on select risk management topics and the Chairperson of each respective committee reports, as appropriate, on these topics to the full Board of Directors.